mhama/ZenohPluginTry20250329/README.md

   * enable `IL2CPP` scripting backend and select `arm64` architecture.
   * set internet access as `Required`

-## Note on stability

-Because struct sizes can vary on platforms, ZenohNative.g.cs should be replaced for each selected platform.

 ## About samples

 ### ZenohSimplePubSubSample scene / ZenohSimplePubSubTest script